MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-proactive-messages.md

 ```

 > [!NOTE]
-> For simplicity, this example does not specify how to store the user data.
 > The bot can store the user data in any manner as long as the bot can access it later.

 After the bot has collected information about the user, it can send an ad hoc proactive message to the user at any time.